-- c) Official activities pre-approved by the University through the SAFE form process (see University Regulation UCF-4.0292), such as Homecoming Spirit Splash, fishing tournaments, and academic coursework- or research-related events. - (d) Pond research conducted by the Biology Department. - (e) Boating on Lake Claire using non-motorized boat rentals (available on site).
-Personal non-motorized watercraft will not be permitted.
-For purposes of this regulation, "non-motorized watercraft" includes but is not limited to canoes, rowboats, kayaks, and paddleboards. - (f) Graduation or photographs taken at the Reflecting Pond. - (g) Use of the Lake Claire beach area and dock, subject to posted restrictions and the requirements of applicable University regulations and policies.

-(5) Any student who violates this regulation is subject to referral to the Office of Student Conduct for possible disciplinary action under the student rules of conduct.
+- c) Official activities pre-approved by the University through the SAFE form process (see University Regulation UCF-4.0292), such as Homecoming Spirit Splash, fishing tournaments, and academic coursework- or research-related events. - (d) Pond research conducted by the Biology Department. - Personal non-motorized watercraft will not be permitted.
+For purposes of this regulation, "non-motorized watercraft" includes but is not limited to canoes, rowboats, kayaks, and paddleboards. - (f) Graduation or photographs taken at the Reflecting Pond. - (g) Use of the Lake Claire beach area and dock, subject to posted restrictions and the requirements of applicable University regulations and policies. - (5) Any student who violates this regulation is subject to referral to the Office of Student Conduct for possible disciplinary action under the student rules of conduct.
 Any university employee who violates this regulation is subject to disciplinary action.
 Those who are not students or employees of the University who are found to be in violation of this regulation may be asked to leave campus and may be subject to arrest for criminal trespassing.